- Why did USDA conduct the FoodAPS survey?

 - How local food environments influence the ability to purchase an economical healthful diet;

 - How nutritional knowledge and attitudes influence the nutritional quality of food purchases and acquisitions.

-FoodAPS research will also be useful to other Federal programs that provide assistance to low-income Americans:
+FoodAPS research is also useful to other Federal programs that provide assistance to low-income people in the United States:

-- Information on where low-income Americans shop for food and how they travel to shop for food will inform Federal efforts to understand the connection between geography and access to healthy, affordable foods.
+- Information on where low-income U.S. consumers shop for food and how they travel to shop for food can inform Federal efforts to understand the connection between geography and access to healthy, affordable foods.

-- Information on how much low-income Americans spend on food, along with the additional socioeconomic information collected, can be useful to program and policy officials in the design of other income support programs, such as housing and heating assistance.
+- Information on how much low-income U.S. consumers spend on food (along with the additional socioeconomic information collected) can be useful to program and policy officials in the design of other income support programs, such as housing and heating assistance.

-- Information on product characteristics and nutrient content of foods purchased and acquired will be useful for targeting nutrition education efforts to food assistance program participants and efforts to reduce health disparities.
+- Information on product characteristics and nutrient content of foods purchased and acquired can be useful for targeting nutrition education efforts to food assistance program participants and efforts to reduce health disparities.

 - Are SNAP benefits adequate for purchasing a healthy diet, and how does price variation across geographic areas affect the adequacy of SNAP benefits?

-- How does variation in prices of specific foods affect the healthfulness of foods acquired by SNAP and other low-income households?
+- How does price variation of specific foods affect the healthfulness of foods acquired by SNAP and other low-income households?

 - How does the issuance of SNAP benefits on a monthly basis affect food spending and shopping among SNAP households?

 - Do SNAP households cut back on food spending and meals as their monthly benefits are fully used?